gustavobpaula/frontend-nanodegree-arcade-game/README.md

 * The game will run on localhost http://localhost:3000/

 ## How to play
 Use the arrow keys (⬆, ⬇, ⬅, ➡) to move your character until he reaches the water without colliding with the enemies.
-Quando atravessar sem ser atingido o nível de dificuldade irá aumentar com inimigos mais rápidos.
+When crossing without being hit the level of difficulty will increase with faster enemies.